llms-heart-mir/tutorial/_sources/part01_llms/ch01_basics/sec02-trad-lms.md

-# "Traditional" language models and tasks
+# "Traditional" Language Models and Tasks

 Let me outrageously define Traditional LMs as *any language models before the LLMs*.